First, let’s allow one of the Club Acoustic founders, Keith Smith, to explain what it’s all about:

 Club Acoustic was started on 30th September 1999 in a small room in the Old Clubhouse, by Keith Smith and Ric Bateman.
 A group of local musicians had been playing in noisy pubs around Buxton for some time, but wanted to create a space where music could be played, listened to and enjoyed in a quieter environment.
 Ric and Keith invited all types of musicians and music, just so long as it was acoustic.
 The intention was to create a very low maintenance event which was a pleasure to attend, so it was held fortnightly to make it a treat rather than an obligation.

-The sessions were a success from the start, and soon developed under the guidance of Chris Rockliffe , to expand into the larger upstairs room and peripheral activities such as showcase concerts for local acts, separate weekly jam sessions, a Buxton Fringe Festival concert and special ticketed shows for professional acts, including Ken Nichol, Kirsty McGee, Martin Simpson, Bob Brozman, Spiers & Bowden, Lst Night’s Fun and more.
+The sessions were a success from the start and, under the guidance of Chris Rockliffe, developed peripheral activities such as showcase concerts for local acts, separate weekly jam sessions, a Buxton Fringe Festival concert and special ticketed shows for professional acts, including Ken Nichol, Kirsty McGee, Martin Simpson, Bob Brozman, Spiers & Bowden, Last Night’s Fun and more.

-With Stuart as Chairman, Dave as Secretary and Tony as Resident Host the Club quickly re-established its popularity, the finances were sound and back on a proper footing and, by the end of 2011, the Club had an active committee, a large group of regular local performers and visitors from outside Buxton, and a growing audience.
-A larger venue was needed than the Old Sun could offer, so, in January 2012, the Club returned to the Old Clubhouse, where it has continued to prosper and establish a reputation as Buxton’s leading venue for open sessions and showcases for local musical talent.
+The Club quickly re-established its popularity, and, by the end of 2011, the Club had a large group of regular local performers and visitors from outside Buxton and a growing audience.
+A larger venue was needed than the Old Sun could offer, so, in January 2012, the Club returned to the Old Clubhouse, but this time to the larger function room.